ngx-ree/ControlPanelsScripts/README.md

 The script also allows saving/loading various selections under named presets.
 Presets can contain short descriptions for each script, in addition to selections.
 Descriptions are also shown as tooltips when hovering over the script's labels.
 This is useful especially for descriptions longer than the related textfield.
 The `mkl.ks` script looks for the 'last' preset when it starts.
-That preset can be created as some "quicksave" by clicking the 'Save last selection' button.
+That preset can be created as some "quicksave" by clicking the `Save last selection` button.
 If the 'last' preset is not present, the `mkl.ks` script looks for the 'default' preset (and creates it if it does not exist).

 Since the `mkl.ks` script is not ship-specific, it does not create any subdirectory in the `etc` directory and has its settings (like saved presets) directly in the `etc` directory instead.

 `mkl.ks` multipanel contains two stacks:

-'make local files' - controls file operations between the kOS archive and the vessel's local volumes.
+`make local files` - controls file operations between the kOS archive and the vessel's local volumes.
 - The first section provides means for save/load operations of selection presets.
 - The second section contains copy options for particular subdirectories and settings files.
 See tooltips for more info.
 - The next section shows a (paginated) list of .ks files present on the kOS archive volume with selection checkboxes and description editing textfields.
 The next section shows a (paginated) list of .ks files present on the kOS archive volume with selection checkboxes and description editing textfields.
 Note that the `mkl.ks` script itself is omitted as it makes no sense to copy it to local volume(s).
 - The last section contains functional buttons for particular file operations.
 The volume popup selector offers to select any of the ship's available volumes as a target for copy operations.
-The 'Save last selection' button provides a "quicksave" for the 'last' preset (automatically loaded on script start).
+The `Save last selection` button provides a "quicksave" for the 'last' preset (automatically loaded on script start).
 See tooltips for information about other button functions.

-'settings' - allows operations with settings files.
+`settings` - allows operations with settings files.
 - The first section allows construction of the settings file path.
-The 'ship ID' and 'ship directory' fields are pre-filled with the current ship's data (can be edited, but you must know what you are doing).
-The 'settings file' selector offers all three settings file types.
-The 'script ID' field needs to be edited for a given script whose settings will be created/edited.
+The `ship ID` and `ship directory` fields are pre-filled with the current ship's data (can be edited, but you must know what you are doing).
+The `settings file` selector offers all three settings file types.
+The `script ID` field needs to be edited for a given script whose settings will be created/edited.
-- The second section (filename:) shows the current settings file path.
+- The second section (`filename:`) shows the current settings file path.
 - The next section provides means to display, edit, add or delete particular settings items, as well as saving and deleting the settings file itself.
-The 'settings' stack of the script is still in BETA.
+The `settings` stack of the script is still in BETA.

 Script usage example and description:

 - Launch the 'Elisa 1.0' vessel.
 - Open the terminal window of the `ex#1` kOS CPU and make sure you are on the archive volume.
-- Run the 'run mkl.' command.
+- Run the `run mkl.` command.
 The script's GUI opens.
 This script does not use a basic control panel, just one multipanel with two stacks.
-- Toggle the tooltips ('?') button in the top right corner for more detailed information about particular functional elements when needed.
+- Toggle the tooltips (`?`) button in the top right corner for more detailed information about particular functional elements when needed.
-- Click the popup menu selector to select the 'make local files' stack, if not already selected.
+- Click the popup menu selector to select the `make local files` stack, if not already selected.
 - Use the popup selector (first item in the line right below the scripts list) to select the `ex#1` volume.
 Since the `mkl.ks` script was started from the `ex#1` volume, it should already be selected.
-- Click the 'Show ex#1' button.
+- Click the `Show ex#1` button.
 The contents of the `ex#1` volume are recursively listed in the `ex#1` terminal window.
-Most probably it will show nothing but the 'boot' directory and its contents.
+Most probably it will show nothing but the `boot` directory and its contents.
-- Click the 'Clear terminal screen' button.
-This will perform the 'clearscreen' command on the `ex#1` terminal window.
+- Click the `Clear terminal screen` button.
+This will perform the `clearscreen` command on the `ex#1` terminal window.
-- Click the 'Show Archive' button.
+- Click the `Show Archive` button.
 The content of the archive volume are recursively listed in the `ex#1` terminal window.
 If the list length exceeds the window height (actually about 80% of it), the listing will stop and wait for a keypress.

 IMPORTANT: To continue (or quit) listing by pressing a key, the terminal window must be active, which means it must be selected.
 While waiting for a keypress, the `mkl.ks` GUI will not respond, although some clicks are cached.

 - Clear the terminal window again.
 - Select the checkboxes next to the `example.ks` and `newname.ks` labels.
 This selects the given scripts for copying.
-- Make sure the 'Copy etc' and 'Copy lib' options are selected.
+- Make sure the `Copy etc` and `Copy lib` options are selected.
-- Click the 'Copy to ex#1' button and confirm the action (copying always deletes the destination volume, except for the 'boot' subdirectory.
-The `etc` subdirectory can also be preserved if the 'Clear etc' option is unchecked).
+- Click the `Copy to ex#1` button and confirm the action (copying always deletes the destination volume, except for the `boot` subdirectory.
+The `etc` subdirectory can also be preserved if the `Clear etc` option is unchecked).
 The copy process is displayed in the `ex#1` terminal window.
-If the operation is successful, the last line shows DONE.
-If it has failed for some reason, it shows FAILED.
+If the operation is successful, the last line shows 'DONE'.
+If it has failed for some reason, it shows 'FAILED'.
 - Clear the terminal window again.
-- Clicking the 'Show ex#1' button lists the `ex#1` volume.
+- Clicking the `Show ex#1` button lists the `ex#1` volume.
 It shows scripts and related files copied by the previous action.
 - Use the volume selector to select the `ex#2` volume.
-- Click the 'Uncheck' button (the line above the scripts list) to clear the current script selection.
+- Click the `Uncheck` button (the line above the scripts list) to clear the current script selection.
 - Select the `getlogs.ks` script.
-- Click the 'Copy to ex#2' button to copy `getlogs.ks` to the `ex#2` volume.
+- Click the `Copy to ex#2` button to copy `getlogs.ks` to the `ex#2` volume.
 Note that action button labels are updated whenever a volume is selected to reflect the currently selected item.
 - The `ex#2` volume now has the `getlogs.ks` script and can be used for log reception from scripts running on `ex#1`.
 - Select the `ex#1` volume again.
-- Click the 'Switch to ex#1 and quit' button.
+- Click the `Switch to ex#1 and quit` button.
 The `mkl.ks` script exits and the terminal is switched from the archive to the local `ex#1` volume.

 [back to TOC](#table-of-contents)